-Group Performance 30%

-Individual Project 30%

-Examination (Written) 40%
+Group Performance 30% Individual Project 30% Examination (Written) 40%

-There will be a one and a half hour written

-examination comprising of two essays:-
+There will be a one and a half hour written examination comprising of two essays:-

-- (1) Australian Drama and Theatre - (2) Studies in Drama and Theatre
+- 1. Australian Drama and Theatre - 2.
+Studies in Drama and Theatre

-MUSIC 1 2 UNIT ATAR COURSE
+MUSIC 1 2 Unit ATAR Course

-Music is an art which can be enjoyed by all.
-In this course students are given the opportunity to make music individually and in small and large group ensembles.
+Music is a course for everyone, regardless of their artistic background.
+In this course, students can make music individually and in small and large group ensembles.
 They are encouraged to appreciate and understand many styles and genres of music through listening, composing, performing and analysis.

-This course can be used in the calculation of the ATAR and may assist entry to a music degree at University.
+This course can be used in the calculation of the ATAR and may assist entry to a Music or Creative Industries degree at University.
 It can also be used to gain entry into TAFE music courses as well as private institutions.